clcain/shall/README.md

 To get started, simply create a file in the `groups/` directory with the name of your group.
 On each line within the file, specify the user and/or hostname of a server that you would like to manage.

-For example, the following cloud be placed in `groups/group1`:
+For example, the following could be placed in `groups/group1`:

 ```
 user1@host1